 Grand stone buildings with huge arched windows are trimmed with delicate painted ironwork and ornate plaster facades.
 The splashes of gold paint really are the icing on top though, adding a sparkle and luxuriousness to otherwise mundane details.
 The street design is so unique, I’m sure you’ll end up mesmerised by it, just as I was.

 A good walk around Lydiard Street and the boutique-like shops is probably one of the simplest ways to get a feel for quintessential Ballarat.

 The gold shop located in the mining exchange building and the chocolate ‘shoppe’ are just two places you can’t pass without at least having a little peek inside.

-To ensure you have seen everything of importance and interest, you can go on a self-guided walk following the free map provided by Visit Ballarat.
+To ensure you have seen everything of importance and interest on your Ballarat day trip, you can go on a self-guided walk following the free map provided by Visit Ballarat.
 You can do a paid guided walking tour that runs all year around (come rain or shine) too, costing $25 per person or $15 per child.
 Check out the Ballarat Heritage Tours website for more information.

 Lake Wendouree is a man-made lake that has been a social hub for the area since it was created 150 years ago.
 It’s a great place to have a picnic or a walk (though be careful of the geese – we discovered they are pretty persistent when they see you have food!)

 The lake is 6km in diameter but you don’t need to walk the whole way around to enjoy it.
 There are a few historical features such as old boat sheds and an old rowing clubhouse to admire but it mainly just has a really peaceful atmosphere.

 If you get too tired half way around, you can even catch a restored, old-fashioned tram that costs only a few dollars for a ride.